Social Work

 SOWK 3201.
 Gen Practice of Social Work I. 3-0-3 Units.

 Theory and practice of generalist social work.
 Knowledge, skills, and ethical principles needed for beginning social work practice.
-Problem identification, interviewing, assessment, intervention and evaluation of practice with individuals and families from a person-in environment perspective.
-Record keeping in social service agencies.
-Requires exercises and demonstration of skills through simulation learning experiences.
+Introductory problem identification, interviewing, assessment, intervention and evaluation of practice with individuals and families from a person-in environment perspective.
+Practice in alignment with the code of ethics, and professional writing.
+Requires demonstration of skills through simulation learning experiences.
 Corequisites: SOWK 3101, SOWK 3102

 Prerequisites: Admission to upper division or permission of the instructor.